prasanga73/ElevateLabsInternship/Day 5/README.md

 ## Notes and Improvements

-- **Missing Code**: The notebook lacks definitions for `model` and `model1` and code to visualize the decision tree.
-Consider adding these for a comprehensive analysis.
 - **Overfitting Analysis**: A validation curve for `max_depth` is present, but the findings are not applied to tune the Decision Tree Classifier.
 Use the optimal `max_depth` from the curve to improve model generalization.
 - **Data Quality**: No missing values were detected (`df.isnull().sum()`), but the perfect cross-validation score (1.0) for `model` suggests potential overfitting or data leakage.